Economic Development Blueprint

 In 2015, the Mayor and City Council requested the City’s Economic Development Commission (Commission), with the assistance of staff, to prepare an Economic Development Blueprint (Blueprint) to define priorities that will lead to creation of businesses, well-paying jobs, and increase the standards of living for our diverse residents.

-The Blueprint, which was adopted in 2017, will advance a 10-year vision of Long Beach as “the city of opportunity for workers, investors, and entrepreneurs.”
+The Blueprint, which was adopted in 2017, advances a 10-year vision of Long Beach as “the city of opportunity for workers, investors, and entrepreneurs.”

 - For the City of Long Beach and civic partners, this Blueprint serves as a catalyst to work together to proactively recognize and determinedly seek solutions to civic and socio-economic challenges and opportunities.